belmont-admin/C003-RockPaperScissors-Scoring/README.md

 onto your @boardname@.
 Your game is ready!
 Gather your friends and play Rock Paper Scissors!

 ![A @boardname@ in a hand](/static/mb/projects/rock-paper-scissors/hand.jpg)

+## Step 11 @fullscreen

+You might like to think about how you could improve your game but using the a button to keep track of the number of times you win and display W when you get to 10 wins.